For educational purposes:--

 head and surrounded by biting mandibles and less prominent 1st and 2nd

 All stages occur on the host and reproduction is continuous.
 Although birds are the primary hosts Mallophaga are also found on mammals occasionally.
 Birds that have become infested often exhibit the habit of "dusting", which cuts down on the number of lice.
 High infestations will cause a loss of weight and lowering of egg production in fowl, whereas small birds are often killed.
-Humans are never attacked.
+Humans and mammals may be attacked but only rarely; there is a report in 1999 from Vero Beach, Florida.

 When Mallophaga occur on birds they possess two claws, while on mammals only one claw is present.